5-Axis EDGECAM And JAVELIN Pave The Way For Al-Met’s Nuclear Diversification

 “But one particular job that used to take four or five days is now fully processed in just under two hours.
 It’s a massive time saving, and means we’ll be looking at increasing our 5-axis capability when we invest in further machinery.”

 However, with over 2,000 parts on their system, and 500 Works Orders going through the shop floor each month, Al-Met knew that improvements were needed in their production control.

-Phil Harmer says Javelin contains all the functionality they need, both now and in the future with no bolt-ons required, which means it will grow with them as they expand and diversify.
+Phil Harmer says JAVELIN contains all the functionality they need, both now and in the future with no bolt-ons required, which means it will grow with them as they expand and diversify.
 And he says it is extremely simple to use.
 “For example, it’s so easy to enter information into the Scheduling function and maintain it.
-Colour coding makes the whole system easily visible at a glance, and schedules can be readily moved around.
-If there’s an issue with a particular work centre – maybe because of a breakdown, or an operative is off ill – we can simply move a Works Order to another centre at the touch of a button, reset it and run Scheduling again.”
+Color coding makes the whole system easily visible at a glance, and schedules can be readily moved around.
+If there’s an issue with a particular work center – maybe because of a breakdown, or an operative is off ill – we can simply move a Works Order to another center at the touch of a button, reset it and run Scheduling again.”

 Information is collected on around 35 different machining possibilities from 33 work stations.
 “And with anything up to 500 Works Orders going through the shop floor at any one time we need to be able to see at a glance where everything is.
 Some jobs may have a lead in time through the shop of a couple of weeks, and then remain static for two or three days.
 SFDC allows us to map where all these products are, and enables us to print the works tool list for that particular week.”

 “There are so many opportunities to attach and link documents, drawings, certificates and results at the click of a key.
 All documentation aspects are linked to each PO and saved for future reference underneath the Sales Order and Purchase Order, which we couldn’t do with the old system.
 To have an efficient electronic data library of every detail we need from all jobs we’ve worked on is a huge benefit.”